spiel0meister/odin-process/README.md

 # odin-process

-This library is meant to abstract away the tedious PROCESS of start a program in a new process and is meant to be cross platform.
+This library is meant to abstract away the tedious PROCESS of starting a program in a new process and is meant to be cross platform.

+# Example

-# Example 1
+## Example 1

 ```odin
 package example1